Xavier-xuan/SUSTech_CS307_Project2/Report/Report.md

 Because while executing `newItem()` method, there may be some new cities, ships or containers which may not exist in the system, so we grant `insert` permission to courier.

 No special description for other users.

+### SHA-256 Hash for Password
+Out of the consideration of security, we add an additional function of storing password after hashing.

+To enable this function, you should set `encryptPassword` to `true` in `ConnectionManager.java` **before importing data**.

+However, calculating SHA-256 costs a lot of time.
+For more convenient testing, we disable the function by default.

 ## Basic API Implementation